umr4nlp/umr-guidelines/guidelines.md

 (s1 / sentence
     :temporal(
-          (s1t3 :TEMP DCT) )
+          (s1t3 :TEMP DCT)
+	  (s1t2 :Contained s1t3))
     :modal( (s1t2 :AFF AUTH) ) )

 ```
 The document-level representation includes a list of **temporal and modal dependencies**, as well as a list of **coreference relations**.
 In this first sentence, the first temporal relation is between *DCT*, a constant that refers to the time when the document is created, and *today*, a concept that can only be correctly interpreted if we know the DCT of the document.
 In this sense, we say that *today* depends on DCT, hence the relation between them is *TEMP*.
-We will define a set of temporal relations we use in UMR in [Part 3-2](#part-3-2-umr-relations).
+We will define the set of temporal relations used in UMR in [Part 4-2-2](#part-4-2-4-temporal-relations).
 The second temporal relation is between *today* and *taste-01*, and we say here *taste-01* happened sometime *today* and therefore is _contained_ in *today*.

 The document-level representation also includes a list of modal dependencies.
 There is only one modal relation in this sentence, and it is between *taste-01* and *AUTH*.
-Like DCT, AUTH is also a constant that indicates that the *taste-01* event definitely happened, and is thus positive (as indicated by the *AFF* label) from the author's perspective.
+Like DCT, AUTH is also a constant - it refers to the author of this text as a *conceiver*, or in other words, as the *source* of the modal judgment of certainty about the *taste-01* event, which is indicated by the *AFF* label.

 <span id="1 (2)" label="1 (2)">\[1 (2)\]</span>
 ```